m-kru/Reconfigurable-Computing-Project-Layout/README.md

 If convenient use relevant subdirectories for constraint files grouping.
 Do **not** put constraint files that are strictly associated with any particular module (aka. scoped to ref) here.

+### `/docs`

+Design and user documents.

+Project documentation as well as third party data sheets etc.

 ### `/ip`

 Intellectual Property files.